 What is package-lock.json

-Other case you can run command above is when you use a git submodule and you don’t want to change a thing in the submodule as you are not maintaining it.
+Another scenario where you can utilize the “ci” command is when you’re using a git submodule and you don’t wish to make any modifications to the submodule since you’re not responsible for maintaining it.

-The version of package-lock.json generated on your machine depend the version of npm you are using.
-First lets see which version of package-lock.json associates with which version of npm :
+Lockfiles generated by npm v7+ will contain lockfileVersion: 2 : The version of package-lock.json generated on your machine depend the version of npm you are using.
+Lets see which version of package-lock.json associates with which version of npm :

 npm WARN read-shrinkwrap This version of npm is compatible with lockfileVersion@1, but package-lock.json was generated for lockfileVersion@2.
 I’ll try to do my best with it!